 4 Becoming Tidyversant

-The tidyverse describes itself as “an opinionated collection or R packages designed for data science.
+The tidyverse describes itself as “an opinionated collection of R packages designed for data science.
 All packages share an underlying design philosophy, grammar, and data structures.”
 But what does this mean?

 It might help to understand what life was like in the dark times, before the tidyverse.
 R inherited much of its syntax and functions from the older S and S-plus programs.
 Many of these base functions were written decades ago by many different people, and relatively little thought was given to uniformity in the way the syntax operated.
 For example, while most functions take the variable or object they want to manipulate as their first argument, you will ocassionally find functions where this is the second argument (the pattern matching functions like grep and sub are good examples).
 Thus, base R can feel a little disorganized and aesthetically unpleasing from a coding sense.